 Please visit our Pearl Shop & P2W Guide for more details on the P2W gear you can purchase to make the game easier.

 Pearl Shop Gifting

 You used to be able to give Pearls and Pearl items to friends, but this was removed.
 BDO takes serious effort into quelling the actions of gold/account/power leveling sellers, but their ads are still visible in chat.
-You can filter out .com in chat to block them.
+You can use chat filters to block them.